Doraku/DefaultDocumentation/README.md

 <a name='Usage'></a>
 # Usage
 Once referenced in your project, if there is a `<DocumentationFile>` or `<GenerateDocumentationFile>`, markdown pages will be produced next to the xml file on compilation.
 Please be advised that existing `*.md` files in the directory will be deleted.
+You can also set a `<DisableDefaultDocumentation>` property to false to independently disable the DefaultDocumentation generation.

 Should you want the markdown files to be produced in a different directory, you can do so by adding a `<DefaultDocumentationFolder>` element in your csproj with the desired path.
 Default home page name is `index` and can be changed by supplying a `<DefaultDocumentationHome>` element in your csproj with the desired file name.